Fudoki Japan

 Why #8?

-1,000 trees of 65 varieties bloom early-March through late-April. ¥500 entry limits crowds compared to free parks.
+1,000 trees of 65 varieties bloom early-March through late-April.
+Free entry, so arrive early on weekends before the picnic crowds claim every spot.

 Yoyogi Park (代々木公園) is Tokyo's fifth-largest park (134 acres) and the city's most socially active green space.
 The park'…